JavithNaseem-J/Patient-Condition-Prediction-NLP/README.md

 3. **Predict**: Click the "Predict Condition" button to view the predicted condition and top drug recommendations.
 4. **View Results**:
    - The predicted condition is displayed prominently.
-   - Up to three top-rated drugs are listed if available; otherwise, a warning is shown.
+   - Up to three top-rated drugs are listed.

 ## Files
 - **`app.py`**: Main Streamlit application script for the web interface.